rupal-draft/Alaap/README.md

     User Authentication: Secure user authentication and authorization system.
     Profile Customization: Users can personalize their profiles with avatars, bios, and more.
     Social Interactions: Engage with friends through posts, likes, comments, and direct messages.
-    Real-Time Updates: Experience seamless real-time updates for notifications and messages.
+    Real-Time Updates: Experience seamless real-time updates for notifications, messages, and posts using Socket.io.
     Responsive Design: Enjoy Sociofy on any device with its responsive design.

 Contributing